Other Practice Areas

 • Mental trauma or PTSD

-As you can imagine, this type of evidence can be challenging to gather in the heat of the moment.
 At Buttafuoco & Associates, we have handled hundreds of personal injury claims, many of which involved dog bites and attacks.
-We know the far-reaching effects a dog bite or attack can have on victims and their families, and understand how best to use evidence to prove a case under New York law.
-We can take the reins in investigating your claim, help you prove negligence, and help you receive the maximum amount of compensation you are eligible to recover.
+We know the far-reaching effects these injuries can have on victims and their families, and understand how best to use evidence to prove a case under New York law.

-Your financial recovery depends on the degree of your injuries and the severity of the impact they have had on your life, as well as how they may affect you in the future.
+The amount you are able to recover depends on the degree of your injuries, the severity of the impact they have had on your life, and how they may affect you in the future.
 With strong evidence, you may be entitled to the following types of damages:

 • Lost wages